Talk to us about fostering 01722 442 725

 On misconceptions surrounding recruitment across the LGBT+ community, Mark said: “There shouldn’t be any misconceptions or discrimination around those who can provide a loving and safe home to those in need.
 These children and young people need our help and the more people that can do that, the better.
 I’m staggered by the figure that shows how much of a difference just a small percentage of the LGBT community could make if they chose to foster.”

-For more information on foster care contact Five Rivers Child Care on 0345 266 0272 or email [email protected].
+For more information on foster care contact Five Rivers Child Care on 0345 266 0272 or email carer.enquiries@five-rivers.org.

 Enquire Today